-&lt;sup>7 Wilmsen, Land Filled with Flies, 225 (quoted), 225-226, 198.
+$^{^7}$ Wilmsen, Land Filled with Flies, 225 (quoted), 225-226, 198.

-&lt;sup>8 Wilmsen, Land Filled with Flies, 225-226.
+8 Wilmsen, Land Filled with Flies, 225-226.

-&lt;sup>9 E.g., Lee, The !Kung San, ch.
-3 ("The Dobe Area: Its Peoples and Their History").

-people had changed.
-They were now looking to the agricultural and herding people near them as a model for their future.
+9 E.g., Lee, The !Kung San, ch.
+3 ("The Dobe Area: Its Peoples and Their Histions still dominated.
+By the spring of 1975, however, when I made my second field trip, the pace of change had increased and changes could be seen everywhere.
+Gathered and hunted foods were still in ample evidence, but gardens were being planted, herds of goats were being tended, donkeys were being used to transport food from the bush, and cattle were being bought with money saved from selling crafts.
+Most of all, the attitude of the people had changed.
+They were now looking to the agricultural and herding people near them as a model for their future.10

 Wilmsen is the victim of a tragic fate.
 He missed the last chance to study a pure hunter-gatherer society.
 As of 1968, there were only 27 such societies known to be in existence.
 Today probably all of them are gone.
 Wilmsen's first monograph was an archaeological reconstruction of a Paleo-Indian site.
-The occupants were hunter-gatherers, and in explaining their way of life, Wilmsen explicitly invoked Man the Hunter.
+The occupants were huntergatherers, and in explaining their way of life, Wilmsen explicitly invoked Man the Hunter.
 These were the kind of people he wanted to know in the flesh.
 But when he went to the Kalahari, they were already gone.
-To persuade himself that he had lost nothing, especially nothing irrecoverable, he persuaded himself and now tries to persuade others that there was nothing there to lose, even if that means dismissing all his luckier predecessors as liars and conspirators.
-Wilmsen missed the boat.
-The historian himself needs historicizing.
+To persuade himself that he had lost nothing, especially nothing irrecoverable, he persuaded himself and now tries to of constitutions by an ad hoc body instead of the legislature, with the new constitution then placed before the people for ratification.